-My five days Nepal Tour (Oct 21 – Oct 25) was completely perfect and enjoyable with the Tihar celebration in Pokhara.
+My five days Nepal Tour (Oct 21 – Oct 25) was wholly perfect and enjoyable with the Tihar celebration in Pokhara.
 Yes, the five-day celebration of Tihar starts every year in Late Autumn and exactly it matched with my tour dates.
-Tihar is one of the most important and popular festivals in Nepal and actually a festival for all Hindus and mostly similar with Dipawali in India.
+Tihar is one of the most important and popular festivals in Nepal and actually a celebration for all Hindus and mostly similar to Dipawali in India.

-Tihar (Dipawali) is the Festival of Lights and also the Festival of Colors to me as I’ve really liked colorful Rangolis during this time.
+Tihar (Dipawali) is the Festival of Lights and also the Festival of Colors to me as I’ve liked colorful Rangolis during this time.
 Well, I had already some ideas about this festival during my days in Bengaluru, India.
 Every year we all friends in the hostel do celebrate Dipawali with Fireworks, Diyas (Lamps), Patakas (Fire Crackers) and Mithais (Sweets).
-In one word, it was a wonderful experience. 🙂 And so what I got back again in Pokhara with Tihar, where those Patakas was missing and later I came to know sound pollution is not allowed in Nepal.
+In one word, it was an enjoyable experience. 🙂 And so what I got back again in Pokhara with Tihar, where those Patakas was missing, and later I came to know sound pollution is not allowed in Nepal.
 Okay, not bad.

 Tihar Celebration [Festival of Lights]

-On October 22, 2014, afternoon after coming in Pokhara I found the whole city in a festive mood and in the evening it was amazing to see colorful lighting and decorations with Rangoli and Marigold Garlands in all hotels, markets, and restaurants.
+On October 22, 2014, afternoon after coming in Pokhara, I found the whole city in a festive mood, and the evening it was amazing to see colorful lighting and decorations with Rangoli and Marigold Garlands in all hotels, markets, and restaurants.

 |Hotel Grand Holiday during Tihar|